 Pamela’s work explores voice and what it means to act, where acting is both a theatrical gesture and a point of action.
 Script, authorship, movement and stage feature.
 She makes work about the writing process, drawing on stage theory and the writings of Barthes, Foucault and Stanislavski to expand the boundaries of what an author and a dramatic text can be – and where, and how the text can be staged and performed.
 She uses movement, text, photography, video, sculpture, sound and performance to explore power dynamics, both in the artworks and in how she navigates the themes of femininity, physical strength, intimacy, movement, sexuality and gender within them.
 She is interested in active text where writing leads to speech, dialogue, movement and action and something is changed because of it.

 The written work I produce is a text that forms a central framework or script to subsequent iterations in live, video and audio formats.
 These are all sculptural.
 The text is the first materialisation.
 All attempt Voice.
 I define Voice as any manifestation of a personal statement, feeling or presence.
-This iteration could be unspoken, unwritten, articulated through any means.
+This iteration could be spoken, unspoken, unwritten, a movement or series of movements – articulated through any means.
 Crucially, I define Voice as something expressed and transmitted; it almost always has some urgency and necessity.
 A value.
 In my own practice, Voice also means the act of speaking.